kedsouza/nodejs-hapi-deployment-samples/readme.md

 `npm start`

-## Deploy to Linux App Service
-There are numerous ways to deploy this sample to app services, below we will cover deployment from VSCode.

 ## Considerations before deployment to App Service
 * Make sure to reference the PORT varaible, initalizing the hapi server.